Sweet Basil

 Ocimum basilicum is considered non-toxic to dogs, cats, and horses according to the ASPCA.

-Light: Requires a minimum of 6-8 hours of direct sunlight.
-If grown indoors, a south-facing window is best.
+Give at least 6-8 hours of direct sun.
+Indoors, a south window is best.

 In-Depth Care & Growth